 Notice that not a lot of oil is required.
 Just about 1/2″ should be more than enough.

-My perfectly done and crispy bone-in pork chops that’ve been marinated overnight then sprinkled with sweet potato flour before frying in shallow oil.
-The marinade and the sweet potato flour, in my opinion, help to retain the juiciness of the pork chops, so they don’t get all dried out, overcooked or rubbery.
+Here’s my perfectly done and crispy bone-in pork chops that’ve been marinated overnight then sprinkled with sweet potato flour before frying in shallow oil.
+The marinade and the sweet potato flour, in my opinion, helped to retain the juiciness of the pork chops.
+Pork chops that are dried out, overcooked or rubbery are definitely not desirable.

 Ready to be served!
-I usually add a few fixings to my plate of Taiwanese Pork Chop Rice such as…
+This time I added a few fixings to my plate of Taiwanese Pork Chop Rice such as…

 Braised ground pork, pork belly and egg.
 I just throw all the ingredients into a slow cooker and use a spice packet for flavor.